 • The file name could not be created because there is an image with the same name as the folder that the camera is attempting to create, or the highest possible file number has already been reached (p.
 134).
-In the ff menu, change [File Numbering] to [Auto Reset] (p.
-134) or format the memory card (pp. 22, 52).
+In the ft menu, change [File Numbering] to [Auto reset] (p.
+134) or format the memory card (p.
+22).